numba/numba/docs/source/reference/envvars.rst

 .. envvar:: NUMBA_CHROME_TRACE

-   Specify the location of the chrome tracing json file output.
+   If defined, chrome tracing is enabled and this variable specify the filepath of the chrome tracing json file output.
+The emitted file can be opened by Chromium-based browser using the profile viewer at `chrome://tracing/`.

-   If not defined, chrome tracing is disabled.
+   .. warning:: This feature is not supported on multi-process application.

 .. envvar:: NUMBA_DUMP_BYTECODE